rozek/banglejs-2-smart-clock-size/README.md

  </tr>
 </table>

+> Note: if you plan to use the full size returned by this calculator, you should consider including [Widgets on Background](https://github.com/rozek/banglejs-2-widgets-on-background) (as shown in the examples) in order to prevent widgets from erasing parts of your clock.

 > Note: right now, `require`ing this module produces an annoying error message in the Espruino Web IDE:
 >
 > ![](ErrorToast.png)